syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Change the start row and column index when exporting

 By default, the DataGrid is exported from the (0,0) index in an Excel sheet.
-You can export the data from specific row and column indexes in an Excel worksheet by setting the [startColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/startColumnIndex.html) and [startRowIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/startRowIndex.html) properties.
+Export the data from a specific row and column indexes in an Excel worksheet by setting the [startColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/startColumnIndex.html) and [startRowIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/startRowIndex.html) properties.

 {% tabs %}
 {% highlight Dart %}